Venezuela’s Guaido urges military defections amid protests | WTOP

 Other public workers attending the pro-government demonstration said they had been forced to go there by their bosses.

-Meanwhile, streams of marchers from middle-class and poor neighborhoods walked to another part of the capital and said they were demanding Maduro’s resignation and a transitional government that would hold new presidential elections in the South American country.
+Meanwhile, marchers from middle-class and poor neighborhoods walked to another part of the capital and said they were demanding Maduro’s resignation and a transitional government that would hold a new presidential election.

 Xiomara Espinoza, 59, said she felt a change of energy in the crowd, whose hopes for a transition in Venezuela have previously been dashed.